opentelekomcloud-docs/elastic-cloud-server/umn/source/nics/adding_a_network_interface.rst

 Scenarios
 ---------

-If your ECS requires multiple network interfaces, you can attach them to your ECS.
+If your ECS requires multiple network interfaces, you can add them to your ECS.

 Procedure
 ---------